5 - A Seed Was Planted

 Only this time, it looked different.

-The idea of spiritual direction began to take root.
+That is when the idea of spiritual direction began to take root.

 As Elisabeth Elliot once said, “Suffering is never for nothing.”